INSaFLU/insaflu_docs/docs/output_visualization.rst

 Output Visualization and Download
 =================================

-Upon project's launching, you can start exploring the diverse INSaFLU outputs, which include **sample-specific outputs** (such as, mapping files, variants annotation and consensus sequences) or **project outputs** (such as, nucleotide/amino acid alignments and phylogenetic trees).
+Upon project's launching, you can start exploring the diverse INSaFLU outputs, which include:

+- **sample-specific outputs** (such as, mapping files, variants annotation and consensus sequences)

+- **project outputs** (such as, nucleotide/amino acid alignments and phylogenetic trees).

 Outputs are organized by the dynamic “expand-and-collapse” panels that allow you a user-friendly visualization/download of all graphical, text and sequence output data.
 The following table provides an overview on all INSaFLU outputs organized by bioinformatics module:

 -:download: `_static/INSaFLU_current_outputs_15_01_2018.xlsx <INSaFLU_current_outputs_15_01_2018.xlsx>`